Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: Introduction

 The ability to synthesize a spacetime metric with a given $\bs\zeta(\bs r)$ is tantamount to implementing certain built-in background electric fields that are encoded in the Christoffel connections of the above metric.
 Such fields are physically similar to the built-in electric fields that arise in pn-junctions~\cite{girvin2019modern,Shockley1949}.
 But since in the present case such built-in electric fields are acting on Dirac electrons, their effect can be nicely described with appropriate Christoffel connections.
-As such in a quantum material with a spatially variable tilted Dirac the background electric fields that are encoded into the spacetime metric (arising from ions) guide the electrons in certain paths even if no probe (external) electric field is applied.
-In response to a probe electric field additional currents will be generated from which the conductivity in a curved background spacetime can be obtained.
+As such in a quantum material with a spatially variable tilted Dirac cone, the background electric fields that are encoded into the spacetime metric (ultimately arising from ions) guide the electrons in certain paths even if no probe (external) electric field is applied.
+This is similar to a free-fall motion in a gravitational field.
+When a probe electric field is introduced, in response to it, additional currents will be generated from which the conductivity in a curved background spacetime can be obtained.
+When the external electric field tries to drive a current along/against the geometric currents, the system will appear in low-/high-resistance state.

+With the above motivations to study the semi-classical transport of tilted Dirac fermions, in the rest of the paper we adopt the Boltzmann equations in curved spacetime to address the transport in such solids.
+Then we present our results and end the paper with discussions.